A comment by someone posting on Facebook almost made my head pop, and I had to write this.

 The majority’s opinion in Roe vs Wade contradicts the basic spirit and principles of The Declaration Of Independence and The Constitution: protection of life.

 The Supreme Court is not the ultimate authority in our country.
 We, the people are, and then it is congress.
-The opinion of seven unelected people did not change the language of The Constitution, but instead fed the incestuous appetite of “case law.”
+In the case of Roe v Wade, The opinion of seven unelected people did not change the language of The Constitution, but instead fed the incestuous appetite of “case law.”
 The opinion of those seven unelected persons was contrary to the will of the people and contrary to states’ abortion laws.
 Instead of allowing the democratic process in State Houses, this seven dictators forced their will onto the country, an act that is anti-liberty, and anti-American.

 Abortion is not a constitutional right, it is a legal practice which has no legislative foundation.
 Its legal standing is based on arguments derived from the judicial ether of anti-liberty progressivism.